grafana/xk6-browser/ROADMAP.md

   *Definition of Done*<br>
   When we implement all of the functionality found in other tools that makes sense for xk6-browser.
 This is intentionally vague at the moment, and we'll refine it as we make progress.

-- **Merge the extension into the main k6 repository.**<br>
-  k6 and Grafana consider browser testing to be another strategy under the testing umbrella, along with performance, contract, and other types of testing modern web applications benefit from.
-As such, the scope of the k6 tool will expand to include functional/E2E testing using browser automation, with the ultimate goal of merging the xk6-browser extension into the main k6 repository as a core JS module.

-  *How will we achieve this?*<br>
-  Once the extension is stable, feature-complete, and widely used in k6 Cloud, we will create a PR to the main k6 repository with the extension code.
-Then we will deprecate the standalone xk6-browser repository, and point users to use the main k6 binary instead.

-  This will be a minor breaking change, as scripts will have to import `k6/browser` instead of `k6/x/browser`, and CI jobs will need to change, but the functionality should remain the same.

-  *Definition of Done*<br>
-  Once the extension has been merged into the k6 repository.

 - **Optimize the k6 Cloud deployment and remove the Beta status.**<br>